mjlaali/debugging-deep-models/README.md

 # debugging-deep-models
-This repo goal is to propose a systematic approach to detect problems in deep models and how to fix them.
+The goal of this git repository is to propose a systematic approach to detect problems in deep models and how to fix them.